 If $b\in \acl(a)\cap V$, say $b>a$, then again as $V$ is a complete type, there is $b_1>b$, $b_1\in \acl(b)$ and iteratively $b_{k+1}>b_k$, $b_{k+1}\in \acl(b_k)$.
 This gives infinitely many elements in $\acl(a)$, contradicting $\omega$-categoricity. \end{proof}

-A convex equivalence relation on an order $(V,\leq)$ is an equivalence relation with convex classes.
-Such a relation is non-trivial if it has more than one class and is not equality.
+A \emph{convex equivalence relation} on an order $(V,\leq)$ is an equivalence relation $E$ with convex classes: that is: Such a relation is non-trivial if it has more than one class and is not equality.

-\begin{defi} Let $(V,\leq)$ be an $A$-definable linear order. \begin{itemize} \item We say that $(V,\leq)$ has \emph{topological rank 1} if it does not admit any definable (over parameters) convex equivalence relation $E$ with infinitely many infinite classes. \item We say that $(V,\leq)$ is \emph{weakly transitive} over $A$ if it is a dense order without first or last element and any $A$-definable subset of $V$ is either empty or dense in $V$. \item We say that $(V,\leq)$ is \emph{minimal} over $A$ if it is weakly transitive over $A$, and has topological rank 1.
+\begin{defi} Let $(V,\leq)$ be an $A$-definable linear order. \begin{itemize} \item We say that $(V,\leq)$ has \emph{topological rank 1} if it does not admit any definable (over parameters) convex equivalence relation $E$ with infinitely many infinite classes. \item We say that $(V,\leq)$ is \emph{weakly transitive} over $A$ if it is a dense order and any $A$-definable subset of $V$ is either empty or dense in $V$. \item We say that $(V,\leq)$ is \emph{minimal} over $A$ if it is weakly transitive over $A$, and has topological rank 1.
 If $A=\emptyset$, then we omit it. \end{itemize} \end{defi}

 The name \emph{topological rank 1} comes from the fact that a rank 1 structure, in the sense of Section \ref{sec:rank}, cannot have a definable equivalence relation with infinitely many infinite classes.
 Here, we forbid such equivalence relations that have convex classes.
 We will not define topological rank in general.